 If your employee has student loans, there is another way to help ease that burden.

 Among other measures aimed at easing student loan burdens during the coronavirus pandemic, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) includes a provision that temporarily allows employers to make tax-free payments of up to $5,250 toward their employees’ student loans.
-This includes families that employ someone to work in their home like a nanny, housekeeper, or senior caregiver.
+This includes families that employ someone to work in their homes like nannies, housekeepers, and senior caregivers.

 Under this provision, your payments toward an employee’s qualified educational loans between March 27, 2020, and December 31, 2020, may be excluded from your employee’s taxable income, resulting in tax advantages for both you and your worker.